 Do PCAOB Inspections of Foreign Auditors Improve Global Financial Reporting Comparability?

 This study investigates whether Public Company Accounting Oversight Board (PCAOB) inspections of foreign auditors affect global financial reporting comparability.
 Foreign auditors may adjust audit methodologies to address PCAOB inspection findings, which could affect financial reporting of local clients.
-Exploiting both within- and across-country variation in PCAOB inspections, we find that non-US-listed foreign companies’ financial reporting becomes more comparable to their US and non-US industry peers after their auditors undergo an initial PCAOB inspection.
-Subsample tests suggest that results are driven by auditors that satisfactorily address deficiencies and auditors that do not publicly push back against deficiencies.
-The effects exist both within and across global audit networks and are dampened after local audit regulators begin inspection programs.
-Overall, our evidence suggests that the PCAOB international inspection program affects audit methodologies of inspected auditors in a consistent way, improving comparability across jurisdictions and auditors.
+Exploiting both within- and cross-country variation in PCAOB inspections, we find that non-US-listed foreign companies’ financial reporting becomes more comparable to their US and non-US industry peers after their auditors undergo an initial inspection.
+However, there is a decrease in comparability compared to local peers whose auditors have not been inspected.
+Subsample tests suggest that the improvement in comparability is driven by (1) auditors that satisfactorily address deficiencies and (2) auditors that do not publicly push back against deficiencies.
+The effects are dampened after local audit regulators begin inspection programs.
+Overall, our evidence suggests that the PCAOB international inspection program affects audit methodologies of inspected auditors in a consistent way, improving comparability across jurisdictions.

 Keywords: PCAOB, Comparability, Foreign Auditors